 The TLS-Protected server can be managed, through a dedicated network management interface, or internally, through a trusted inline interface.
 If the TLS-Protected Server is managed from the internal interface, the Host-Based Firewall must be configured to allow only those ports and protocols that are required for the solution to operate as specified in this CP (see Section 12.7).
-Inner TLS-Protected Servers must be managed from the red administration workstation.
+Inner TLS-Protected Servers must be managed from the Red Administration workstation.
 The TLS-Protected Server must also be configured with a Host-Based Firewall.
 The Host-Based Firewall must have a deny-by-default rule set for both inbound and outbound data plane, control plane, and management traffic.
-Only ports and protocols that are required for the system to operate, have an explicit allow enabled in the firewall.
+Only ports and protocols that are required for the system to operate, should have an 'explicit allow' enabled in the firewall.

-Examples of TLS-Protected Servers include, but are not limited to, web servers, Session Initiation Protocol (SIP) servers, VDI Servers, and MDM servers.
-Web servers implemented as part of the MA CP terminate the Inner layer of encryption utilizing HTTPS.
-SIP servers use SIP over TLS for registration of EUDs and SRTP endpoints, session setup, and session termination.
-When SIP servers are included,

-Session Description Protocol Security Descriptions (SDES) is used over the SIP TLS session for key exchange between TLS EUDs or between a TLS EUD and a SRTP Endpoint.
-The Inner TLS Protected-Server, selected from the CSfC Components List, must be physically separate from the Gray Firewall and Inner Firewall as shown in Figure 4.
+Examples of TLS-Protected Servers include, but are not limited to, web servers, Enterprise Session Controllers (ESC) - formerly known as Session Initiation Protocol (SIP) servers, VDI Servers, and MDM servers.
+Web servers implemented as part of the MA CP terminate the Inner layer of encryption using HTTPS.
+EAP over TLS for registration of EUDs and SRTP endpoints, session setup, and session termination.
+When ESC servers are included, Session Description Protocol Security Descriptions (SDES) is used over the EAP-TLS session for key exchange between TLS EUDs or between a TLS EUD and a SRTP Endpoint.
+As shown in Figure 4, the Inner TLS Protected-Server, selected from the CSfC Components List, must be physically separate from the Gray Firewall and Inner Firewall.